PAC in DESI. II. Galaxy-halo connection into the $10^{6}{\rm M}_{\odot}$ frontier: Modelling with Subhalo Abundance Matching

 which reduces to the Gaussian likelihood in the limit $N_{\mathrm{jk}}\rightarrow\infty$.
 The $t$-form provides a well-defined likelihood even when the covariance is estimated from a finite number of jackknife realizations, and naturally regularizes the impact of small-sample noise in the inverse covariance.
 We adopt wide uniform priors of $\boldsymbol{\theta}_{\rm c}^{\rm m},\,\boldsymbol{\theta}_{\rm s}^{\rm m} \in [10^{5.0},10^{13.0}]\,\ms$ and $\boldsymbol{\theta}_{\rm c}^{\sigma},\,\boldsymbol{\theta}_{\rm s}^{\sigma} \in [0,1]$, together with a penalty term that enforces the mean SHMRs to be monotonically increasing.

 Since we have a high-dimensional parameter space with $p=79$, we use the Hamiltonian Monte Carlo (HMC) sampler \citep{1987PhLB..195..216D} to efficiently explore the posterior.
 HMC is a gradient-based method that simulates Hamiltonian dynamics and is well suited for sampling high-dimensional spaces with strong parameter correlations.
 In practice, we perform the sampling using the No-U-Turn Sampler \citep[NUTS;][]{2011arXiv1111.4246H} implemented in the \textsc{NumPyro} package \citep{2019arXiv191211554P}, an adaptive variant of HMC that automatically tunes the trajectory length and step size to avoid inefficient random-walk behaviour.
 All model components are written in fully differentiable form and compiled with \textsc{JAX} just-in-time (JIT), so that gradients and likelihood evaluations are executed as optimized XLA kernels, substantially accelerating each NUTS trajectory while keeping the entire inference pipeline end-to-end differentiable.
+Here and throughout, our fiducial sampling setup uses 36 chains, 1000 warm-up steps, and 5000 retained posterior samples per chain.